 - This herb is capable to suppress pain and inflammation.

-- It is helpful herb to improve digestion and absorption in the body.
+- Helpful herb to improve digestion and absorption in the body.

 - Good supporter for normal functioning of heart.

-- Also useful in maintaining the normal blood pressure level.
+- Useful in maintaining the normal blood pressure level.

-- It is useful in improving brain functioning and it has feature to improve intelligence.
+- It is used in improving brain functioning and it has feature to improve intelligence.

-- It is also natural herb to prevent hemorrhages;
+- It's a natural herb to prevent hemorrhages;

 - A natural strength enhancer of the body.